AdobeDocs/experience-manager-learn.en/help/forms/headless-forms/display-forms-card-view.md

 ---
 # Fetch and display the forms in card format

 Card view format is a design pattern that presents information or data in the form of cards.
 Each card represents a discrete piece of content or data entry and typically consists of a visually distinct container with specific elements arranged within it.
+Clickable cards in React are interactive components that resemble cards or tiles and can be clicked or tapped by the user.
+When a user clicks or taps on a clickable card, it triggers a specified action or behavior, such as navigating to another page, opening a modal, or updating the UI.

-In this article, we will use the [listforms API](https://opensource.adobe.com/aem-forms-af-runtime/api/#tag/List-Forms/operation/listForms) to fetch the forms and display the forms in card format as shown below
+In this article, we will use the [listforms API](https://opensource.adobe.com/aem-forms-af-runtime/api/#tag/List-Forms/operation/listForms) to fetch the forms and display the forms in card format and open the adaptive form on the click event.

 ![card-view](./assets/card-view-forms.png)